Post–World War II anti-fascism: Europe

-The appearance of rightist political parties and their upsurge since the Dissolution of the Soviet Union has stimulated a corresponding growth of anti-fascist movements.
+The appearance of rightist political parties and their upsurge since the dissolution of the Soviet Union has stimulated a corresponding growth of anti-fascist movements.
 In Germany Neo-Nazism was never eradicated, and former Nazis including Reinhard Gehlen and former chancellor Kurt Georg Kiesinger rose to positions of great power.
 The Freedom Party of Austria was founded by politicians including former Nazis in 1955.
 In France, where the far-right National Rally was founded in 1972.

 In post-WWII Great Britain, skinheads and football hooligans often promoted vehement racism; the English Defence League was founded in 2009.
 The Netherlands has seen the rise of a number of rightist parties, starting with the Centre Party, then the NVU, and then the PVV with Geert Wilders and the young Forum voor Democratie.
-The German right has grown rapidly since the Fall of the Berlin Wall, and the far-right party Alternative for Germany was founded in 2012, followed shortly thereafter by the anti-immigrant Pegida movement.
+The German right has grown rapidly since the Fall of the Berlin Wall, and the far-right party Alternative for Germany was founded in 2013, followed shortly thereafter by the anti-immigrant Pegida movement.

+The war ends in Italy on 2 May 1945, with the complete surrender of German and RSI forces to the Allied forces, as formally established during the so-called Surrender at Caserta on 29 April 1945, marks the definitive defeat of Nazism and Fascism in Italy.
+By 1 May, all of northern Italy was liberated from occupation, including Bologna (21 April), Genoa (23 April), Milan (25 April), Turin and Venice (28 April).
+The liberation put an end to two and a half years of German occupation, five years of war, and twenty-three years of fascist dictatorship.

+The aftermath of World War II left Italy bitter toward the monarchy for endorsing the Fascist regime for over 20-plus years.
+These frustrations contributed to a revival of the Italian republican movement.

+The liberation symbolically represents the beginning of the historical journey which led to the referendum of 2 June 1946, when Italians opted for the end of the monarchy and the creation of the Italian Republic.
+This was followed by the adoption of the 1948 Constitution of the Republic, created by the Constituent Assembly and representatives from the anti-fascist forces that defeated the Nazis and the Fascists during the liberation of Italy and the Italian civil war.